Haantjes Algebras of Classical Integrable Systems: The inverse problem for systems with two degrees of freedom

-The algebraic compatibility condition \eqref{eq:LOm2gl} allows to reduce the unknown components of the $\boldsymbol{K}$ operator from $16$ to $6$.
-Therefore
+\end{itemize} The algebraic compatibility condition \eqref{eq:LOm2gl} is very strong: chosen a set of Darboux coordinates, it allows us to reduce the number of unknown components of the operator $\boldsymbol{L}$ from $16$ to $6$.
+We obtain that it must have the form

-where $l_{j}^i$ are arbitrary functions on $M$.
-The conditions \eqref{eq:Hc2gl} and \eqref{eq:Llast} provide a system of $8$ algebraic equations in the $6$ unknown functions, being $c_1=l_{1}^1+l_{2}^2$ and $c_2=-l_{1}^1\, l_{2}^2+l_{2}^1\, l_{1}^2-l_{4}^1\, l_{2}^3$.
-As such equations are not independent, we are left with $3$ unknown functions.
-The vanishing of the Haantjes tensor of $\boldsymbol{K}$ \eqref{eq:HaanNull2gl} provides an over-determined system of $24$ PDEs of first order, which can be managed with some suitable ansatz.
-For instance, some homogeneity properties for the components of $\boldsymbol{K}$ can be assumed.
+where $l_{j}^i$ are unknown arbitrary functions on $M$.
+Note that the form \eqref{eq:L2g} for $\boldsymbol{L}$ guarantees that condition \eqref{eq:minpol2} is satisfied.
+The relations \eqref{eq:Hc2gl}, still algebraic, provide us with a system of $4$ algebraic equations in the $6$ unknown functions; it turns out that only $3$ equations are independent; thus we are left with $3$ unknown functions.
+The vanishing of the Haantjes torsion \eqref{eq:HaanNull2gl} of $\boldsymbol{L}$ provides us with an over-determined system of $24$ PDEs of first order, which can be managed with some suitable ans\"atze.
+For instance, some homogeneity properties for the components of $\boldsymbol{L}$ can be assumed.

-The next step allows to construct DH coordinates. \item If the Haantjes generator $\boldsymbol{K}$ found is maximal, it does exist also a Nijenhuis generator $\boldsymbol{N}$.
-Then, find two smooth functions $(f,g)$, with $g$ nowhere vanishing, such that

-The vanishing of the Nijenhuis torsion furnishes an over-determined system of $24$ equations with the two unknown functions $(f,g)$. \end{enumerate} If the above procedure is successful, the eigenvalues \eqref{eq:Nautov2gl} of $\boldsymbol{N}$ are half of the DH coordinates that we are looking for, by virtue of Rem. \ref{rem:autovN}.
-A set of conjugate momenta can be found as characteristic functions of the Haantjes web as we shall do in Subsect. \ref{sss:DHcoor}. \begin{remark} For a large class of systems, i.e. the so called quasi-bi-Hamiltonian systems \cite{BCRR,MT,MTPLA,MTRomp}, step 2 can be simplified.
-In fact, thanks to the results of \cite{TT2015}, we can prove that if eqs. \eqref{eq:LNc2gl}, \eqref{eq:NijNull2gl} admit the solution

-then the Hamiltonian system under scrutiny has a quasi-bi-Hamiltonian formulation.
-Therefore, the eigenvalues of the Haantjes generator $\boldsymbol{K}$, found in step 1, are themselves characteristic functions of the web since, by plugging the solution \eqref{eq:fgQBH} into eq. \eqref{eq:Nautov2gl}, we obtain that

-This property will be useful in Section 8. \end{remark} Let us note that eq. (\ref{eq:relEI}b), for $n=2$, coincides with the projection of eq. \eqref{eq:LNc2gl}, with the solution \eqref{eq:fgQBH}, from the tangent bundle $T^*\mathcal{E}_2$ onto $\mathcal{E}_2$.